The Registrar’s Office is available Monday through Friday, 8:30 a.m. - 4:30 p.m. Students may register using one of two convenient methods:

 Students are encouraged to register as early as possible during each registration period because a section may close before the end of registration.
 Please note that all outstanding debts to Johns Hopkins University must be paid in full in order to register for the following semester.

-Students may not sit in on a class without being officially registered for that class.
+Students may not attend a class without being officially registered for that class.
 Auditing is not allowed at the Carey Business School.

 Students may only register for classes during terms in which they have been formally admitted.